 If your network connection is not stable when transferring, the process would fail.
 So you need to make sure the Wi-Fi network is stable on both iPhones.

-Or you can reset network settings on iPhone.
+Or you can reset network settings on the iPhone.
 Go to Settings > General > Reset > Reset Network Settings.

 If the above methods didn’t work for you, there’s one simple thing you can do to transfer contacts to your new iPhone.
 You can create a full iTunes backup of your old iPhone and restore it on your new one.
 This will bring all of your content including contacts over to your new iPhone, however, keep in mind it will bring with it all the unnecessary stuff that you don’t want.
 Follow the following steps to do that: